6. How to use System Cron

 You can go ahead and save this file just to make sure you don’t lose this file path and need to repeat these steps later.

-6.2 Locating your PHP ExecutableLink to chapter 2
+6.2 Locating your PHP ExecutableCopy chapter anchor to clipboard

 Now things get a little more complex.
 Remember how we mentioned earlier that you will need a working knowledge of SSH in order to configure your System Cron?
 This is where that knowledge comes into play.